Belongingness: Attachments

 People are so hesitant in breaking social bonds that in many cases, they are hesitant to dissolve even bad relationships that could be potentially destructive.
 For example, many women are unwilling to leave their abusive spouses or boyfriends with excuses ranging from liking for the abuse to economic self-interests that are more important than physical harm.
 This unwillingness to leave an abusive partner, whether mentally or physically, is just another indicator of the power of the need to belong and how reluctant individuals are to break these bonds.
 Breaking off an attachment causes pain that is deeply rooted in the need to belong.

 People experience a range of both positive and negative emotions; the strongest emotions linked to attachment and belongingness.
 Empirical evidence suggests that when individuals are accepted, welcomed, or included it leads those individuals to feel positive emotions such as happiness, elation, calm, and satisfaction.
 However, when individuals are rejected or excluded, they feel strong negative emotions such as anxiety, jealousy, depression, and grief.
 In fact, the psychological pain caused by social rejection is so intense that it involves the same brain regions involved in the experience of physical pain.
 Both positive and negative reactions in emotion are connected to status of relationship.
 The existence of a social attachment changes the way one emotionally responds to the actions of a relationship partner and the emotions have the potential to intensify.

 Lack of constant, positive relationships has been linked to a large range of consequences.
 People who lack belongingness are more prone to behavioral problems such as criminality and suicide and suffer from increasing mental and physical illness.
 Based on this evidence, multiple and diverse problems are caused by the lack of belongingness and attachments.
 It therefore seems appropriate to regard belongingness and attachments as a need rather than simply a want.

 Relationships that are centrally important in the way people think are interpersonal relationships.
 The belongingness hypothesis suggests that people devote much of their cognitive thought process to interpersonal relationships and attachments.
 For example, researchers found that people store information in terms of their social bonds, such as storing more information about a marriage partner as opposed to a work acquaintance.
 People also sort out-group members on the basis of characteristics, traits, and duties, whereas they sort in-group members on person categories.
 Cognitive processing organizes information by the person they have a connection with as opposed to strangers.
-Researchers had a group of people take turns reading out-loud and they found that they had the greatest recall for the words they personally spoke, as well for words spoken by dating partners or close friends.
+Researchers had a group of people take turns reading out loud and they found that they had the greatest recall for the words they personally spoke, as well as for words spoken by dating partners or close friends.
 There is a cognitive merging of the self with specific people that is followed by the need to belong.
 Flattering words that are said to a spouse can enhance the self just as positively.
 People always believe that nothing bad can happen to themselves, and extend that thought to their family and friends.